paraspell/docs/docs/router/router-use.md

 Following setting will abstract decimals from the .currency builder functionality.

-**NOTE:**
+>[!Note]

-Types in amount parameter are **(number | string | bigint)**.
+>Types in amount parameter are **(number | string | bigint)**.
 If bigint is provided and decimal abstraction is turned on, it will automatically turn it off as bigint does not support float numbers.

 ```ts
 const builder = await RouterBuilder({